cjbernal/SAP-Connect-Day-for-UX-Newtown-Square/README.md

 ### Before You Start the Exercise
 This hands-on exercise will give you the opportunity to create your own Smart Helper to update a sales order.
 We have prepared sales orders for you so that you do not have to set one up. **Please use the sales order that corresponds to your assigned number: 5<##>.**  For example, if you have card 80: sales order 580.

-If you would like to check that your sales order is configured correctly before you start:
+If you would like to check that your sales order is configured correctly before you start (This is not required):
 1. Navigate to the _Manage Sales Order Version 2_ app
    <img width="695" height="211" alt="image" src="https://github.com/user-attachments/assets/52b8f042-f77a-49c0-a631-bdb2a307fc4d" />